rust-lang/rfcs/active/0000-less-trait-imports.md

 If a crate C were to link to both A and B, and then call the method `what` on an int, which method would it dispatch to?
 Furthermore, if it only links to crate A and calls `what`, what happens when later on it starts linking to `B`?
-Requiring that the trait be in scope is a good solution for this, but it also has undesirable consequences.
+Requiring that the trait be in scope is a simple solution for this, but it also has undesirable consequences.
 First, it adds additional imports whenever one wants to call a trait-provided method on a type.
 This can become burdensome for crates which have many abstractions.
-Second, it causes a backwards compatability hazard when factoring out behavior into a common trait.
+Second, it causes a backwards compatibility hazard when factoring out behavior into a common trait.
 In order to do the refactor, all dependent crates must now start importing this new trait.

-This restriction causes pain for all non-extension-method uses of traits.
-A less restrictive system would be to instead use methods from an extension implementation only if that trait is in scope.
+This restriction causes pain for all non-extension-implementation uses of traits.
+An extension implementation is when a crate defines its own trait, but implements that trait for types in other crates.
+The less restrictive system proposed here is to instead use methods from an extension implementation only if that trait is in scope.

 A more concrete example arises in `libterm`.
 Ideally `AnsiTerminal` would be a